okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Click **Continue** from the **Test in progress** dialog to sign out of your app.

     The OIN Submission Tester executes the following steps after you click **Continue**:
-    1. Sign out of the app and close the incognito browser window.
+    1. Signs out of the app and closes the incognito browser window.
     {style="list-style-type:lower-alpha"}
-    1. Unassign the test user from the app instance in Okta.
+    1. Unassigns the test user from the app instance in Okta.
     1. Deletes the test user from Okta.
     1. Records the test run result and timestamp in the OIN Submission Tester.
-    1. Redirected you back to the OIN Submission Tester.
+    1. Redirects you back to the OIN Submission Tester.

 1. Click the **JIT provisioning (w/ IdP flow)** expand icon (![chevron-down expand icon](/img/icons/chevron-down-odys.svg)) to view the test steps and network traffic details for the test run.